Cell decomposition and dual boundary complexes of character varieties: Introduction

 Similar to \cite[\S.7]{Mel19}, Theorem \ref{thm:main_result_cell_decomposition} is proved via a connection to braid varieties.
 However, a more careful analysis is required.
 For the sake of clarity, we will give a self-contained proof.
 In fact, we use a somewhat different language (diagram calculus of matrices).
-To prove Theorem \ref{thm:main_result}.(2) via Theorem \ref{thm:main_result_cell_decomposition}, the idea is to apply a \textbf{remove lemma} (Lemma \ref{lem:dual_boundary_complex_remove_lemma}): If $X$ is a connected smooth quasi-projective variety, and $Z\subset X$ is a smooth irreducible closed subvariety with nonempty open complement $U$, such that $\mathbb{D}\partial Z$ is contractible, then we have a homotopy equivalence $\mathbb{D}\partial X\sim\mathbb{D}\partial U$.
-We do can apply the remove lemma because of a key property (Lemma \ref{lem:dual_boundary_complex_of_a_stably_affine_space_is_contractible}): if $\cA_{\type}$ is stably isomorphic to $\mathbb{A}^b$ for some $b\geq 1$, then $\mathbb{D}\partial \cA_{\type}$ is contractible.
+To prove Theorem \ref{thm:main_result}.(2) via Theorem \ref{thm:main_result_cell_decomposition}, the idea is to apply a \textbf{remove/reduction lemma} (Lemma \ref{lem:dual_boundary_complex_remove_lemma}): If $X$ is a connected smooth quasi-projective variety, and $Z\subset X$ is a smooth irreducible closed subvariety with nonempty open complement $U$, such that $\mathbb{D}\partial Z$ is contractible, then we have a homotopy equivalence $\mathbb{D}\partial X\sim\mathbb{D}\partial U$.
+We do can apply the remove lemma because of a key property \cite[Cor.0.3]{Su24}: if $\cA_{\type}$ is stably isomorphic to $\mathbb{A}^b$ for some $b\geq 1$, then $\mathbb{D}\partial \cA_{\type}$ is contractible.
+This property is proved via a motivic characterization of the integral cohomology of dual boundary complexes (recalled in Proposition \ref{prop:dual_boundary_complex_is_motivic}).